JFrischknecht/lasso-cpp/README.md

 ```

 The program will produce two files: *lasso_fitted.csv* and *lasso_coefficients.csv* in the folder where the program was executed.
-The first contains the fitted values of the optimal model and the second contains the estimated coefficients of the optimal model, with the intercept being the first coefficient.
+The first file contains the fitted values of the optimal model and the second contains the estimated coefficients of the optimal model, with the intercept being the first coefficient.

 ## References